poronburman/Housing_Prices/README.md

 # Restaurant Reviews Classification

-1. This project uses Natural Language Processing and various Classification models to classify the reviews of a restaurant as being positive or negative.
+1. This project uses Natural Language Processing and various Classification models to predict and classify any future reviews of a restaurant as being positive or negative.
+2. Logistic Regression Classification model performed best in this project.
-2. Listed below are the Confusion Matrix and Classification Report of the various Classification models used in this project, arranged in order of decreasing accuracy:
+3. Listed below are the Confusion Matrix and Classification Report of the various Classification models used in this project, arranged in order of decreasing accuracy:

 ## Logistic Regression